microsoftgraph/microsoft-graph-docs/content/get-started/iOS.md

 		}

-So **getSampleMessage** creates a draft html sample mail to use for demo purposes.
+So **getSampleMessage** creates a draft HTML sample mail to use for demo purposes.
 The next method, **sendMail**, then takes that message and executes the request to send it.
 Again the default recipient is the signed-in user.

 ## Run the app